Skyfillers/sf_simple_faq/README.md

 ## Configuration

-After you added the plugin to a page you have several Flexform settings which change the behavior of the extension:
+After you added the plugin to a page you have to set the Resource Folder at the "Bahviour" Tab of the plugin.
+Otherwise you may set the storagePid via TS.
+You then have several Flexform settings which change the behavior of the extension:

 - Show FAQs of one category or all
 - Show/Hide the category overview